Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-  1. Reduced a memory consumption in cases, where not used the embedding of objects and types;
-  2. Fixed a wrong implementation of destruction of the embedded delegates;
-  3. Accelerated a conversion of script types to host types.
+   Improved a performance of the `UnicodeToAnsi` method of `EncodingHelpers` class.

    =============
    DOCUMENTATION